adamgunderson/FMOS-LoadAvgCheck-Manager/README.md

 ## Security Considerations

-- Script must be located in user home directory due to FMOS security restrictions
+- Designed for FMOS virtual appliance (no root/sudo access required)
+- Script uses explicit `/bin/bash` interpreter to work when executed by backup system (root)
+- Uses absolute paths to work correctly regardless of which user runs the script
 - Uses FMOS native configuration management (`fmos config`)
 - All operations logged for audit purposes (when logging enabled)
 - No system files are modified directly
-- Cronjob runs with user privileges only
+- Cronjob runs with admin user privileges

 ## Support